Cause and Effect explores artists’ responses to adversity. Craft has been used…

-If you are a designer maker seeking critical feedback on your…
+If you are a designer/maker seeking critical feedback on your work…

-If you are a designer maker seeking critical feedback on your current work or if you are a recent graduate seeking guidance abut your development as a creative practitioner, then this for you!
+If you are a designer/maker seeking critical feedback on your work or if you are a recent graduate seeking guidance about your development as a creative practitioner, then this for you!